 Solana is a smart contracts platform for the deployment of dApps.
 It uses the SOL as its official cryptocurrency, a token that runs on the same proof-of-chain blockchain and is also useful for the payment of network fees.

 Solana also has delegates and validators, and they work a bit differently.
 Validators must have powerful hardware and consistent uptime to keep the validation node running, while the delegators only stake their tokens for profits over the long run.

 The average annual percentage yield for staking Solana is currently 6.41%.
 In short, you get 64.1 SOL every year for every 1,000 SOL that you stake as a delegate.
 You may want to check out the official whitepaper for more information on how the Solana blockchain works, especially about the unique proof-of-history.

-Best Crypto Staking Calculator for 2022
+Best Crypto Staking Calculator

 Before staking your holdings in any cryptocurrency, you want to know how much you start to gain in the long run.
 While you can source the formulas and calculate the crypto staking rewards yourself, you don’t want to waste your time doing that.
 There are many crypto staking calculators you can use to calculate the potential interest on your stake.

 Typically, the official website for the token you are staking should have a calculator that you can use to calculate your profits if you stake the coin.
 Since I can not confirm that all cryptocurrencies have that, here are some of the best crypto staking calculators on the internet.

 Staking Rewards is one reliable crypto staking calculator that lets you calculate the return on investment for staking your coins over a specific period.
 It lets you calculate the staking rewards for popular tokens like Ethereum 2.0, Binance USD, Tezos, and Solana, as well as for less popular ones.